pre63/pbn/content/terrafirmanews.com/articles/once-upon-a-time-in-hollywood-a-sequel-on-the-hori.md

 title: 'Once Upon a Time in Hollywood: A Sequel on the Horizon?'
 slug: once-upon-a-time-in-hollywood-a-sequel-on-the-hori
 author: Marian Shelleigh
-date: '2025-07-03'
+date: '2019-08-18'
-meta_description: "Rumors of a David Fincher-directed sequel to Once Upon a Time in\
-  \ Hollywood spark excitement for Tarantino\u2019s universe.[](https://www.timesnownews.com/entertainment-news/hollywood/brad-pitt-gives-this-advice-to-young-actors-who-get-caught-up-in-superhero-films-pressure-article-152203801)"
+meta_description: Rumors of a David Fincher-directed sequel to Once Upon a Time in Hollywood spark excitement for Tarantino’s universe.[](https://www.timesnownews.com/entertainment-news/hollywood/brad-pitt-gives-this-advice-to-young-actors-who-get-caught-up-in-superhero-films-pressure-article-152203801)
 meta_keywords:
 - Once Upon a Time in Hollywood
 - sequel